 He provides Diagnostic Medical Physics services for imaging programs which includes radiography, fluoroscopy, ultrasound, MRI, and CT.

 Chuck’s credentials include an M.S. in Medical Physics from the University of Oklahoma Health Sciences Center in Oklahoma City, OK.
-He successfully completed ABR Part II in 2016, and is preparing to take Part III in 2017.
-He is MQSA certified, and is also on the list of “Qualified Experts in Radiation Safety” for the State of Missouri.
+He is American Board of Radiology certified, and MQSA certified.
+He is also on the list of “Qualified Experts in Radiation Safety” for the State of Missouri.

 Ruth joined DTC in July 2006.
 Previously, she worked at the University of Kansas Medical Center for 28 years where she served as the Radiation Safety Officer for 25 years and Director of the Safety Program for 22 years.